Students show off their Halloween Wonderbox at our first ‘maker art’ workshop at the Mill Valley Library.

 - Wonderboxes help frame our imagination

 I plan to write a more in-depth blog post about these findings in coming weeks.
-For now, here are more lessons learned, written by our team during our first experiments in spring 2016.
+For now, here are more lessons learned, written by our team during our first experiments.

 If you are in the San Francisco Bay Area, we invite you to come visit us at Tam Makers, our new makerspace in Mill Valley.
 We offer a range of maker classes, open shops and free meetups.
 Making art together is fun and educational!

-Young art maker Josephine Maeght shows off the Chinese New Year Wonderbox she is creating with another student at the Lycée Français in Sausalito.
+Young art maker Josephine Maeght shows off the Chinese New Year Wonderbox she created with another student at the Lycée Français in Sausalito.